ailispaw/singularity-barge/README.md

-  oci         Manage OCI containers plugin      Manage singularity plugins pull        Pull an image from a URI push        Upload image to the provided library (default is "cloud.sylabs.io") remote      Manage singularity remote endpoints run         Run the user-defined default command within a container run-help    Show the user-defined help for an image search      Search a Library for images shell       Run a shell within a container sign        Attach a cryptographic signature to an image test        Run the user-defined tests within a container verify      Verify cryptographic signatures attached to an image
+  oci         Manage OCI containers plugin      Manage singularity plugins pull        Pull an image from a URI push        Upload image to the provided URI remote      Manage singularity remote endpoints run         Run the user-defined default command within a container run-help    Show the user-defined help for an image search      Search a Container Library for images shell       Run a shell within a container sif         siftool is a program for Singularity Image Format (SIF) file manipulation sign        Attach a cryptographic signature to an image test        Run the user-defined tests within a container verify      Verify cryptographic signatures attached to an image